-Tips for dealing with exam pressure
+Tips for dealing with exam and assessment pressure

 - Try to eat a healthy balanced diet.
 Including oily fish (such as mackerel and salmon), fresh fruit and vegetables (like blueberries, tomatoes and broccoli), nuts, seeds and wholegrain foods in your diet will help you feel more mentally alert and give you a boost.

-2) Organisation and preparation are key
+Organisation and preparation are key

-3) Ask for help
+Ask for help

-If you have questions relating to a particular subject, ask the lecturer – they are there to help!
+- If you have questions relating to a particular subject, ask the lecturer; he/she is there to help!

 - There are support networks available at your university.
-Many universities and students’ unions have relaxation and stress management classes, confidential helplines, and information leaflets during exam time.
+Many universities and unions have relaxation and stress management classes, confidential helplines and information leaflets during exam time.

-4) Try to relax
+Try to relax

-It is easier said than done but relaxing really will help you.
+- It is easier said than done but relaxing really will help you.
 Just revise, prepare and do your best and nobody can ask for more.

 Do allow yourself time within your revision plan to have a break and do something you enjoy.
 Make revision more enjoyable and less of a chore by giving yourself little rewards for your achievements to keep you motivated.